moby/moby/docs/installation/windows.md

 See [Docker Toolbox Overview](/toolbox/overview.md) for help on installing Docker with Toolbox.

-The Docker Toolbox setup does not run Docker natively in OS X. Instead, it uses `docker-machine` to create and attach to a virtual machine (VM).
-This machine is a Linux VM that hosts Docker for you on your Mac.
+The Docker Toolbox setup does not run Docker natively on Windows.
+Instead, it uses `docker-machine` to create and attach to a virtual machine (VM).
+This machine is a Linux VM that hosts Docker for you on your Windows system.

 **Requirements**